kronicle114/lighthouse/README.md

 https://coding-challenge.lighthouselabs.ca

-Name: Women in Web Dev FB Group
+* Team Name: Women in Web Dev FB Group
-Description: The most active online community for female developers Member Count: 130
+* Description: The most active online community for female developers
+* Member Count: 130

 ## Instructions
 * Challenge prompts can be seen in `README` with hints from each day.